the-butterfly-effect/tbe/install.md

 Download the installer, double click the installer and follow the steps.
 The game will be installed and is available in the start menu.
 The start menu will also show an `uninstall` icon if you ever want to remove the game again.

+## MacOSX

+For now, please compile the game yourself.
+We plan to have packaging done before Christmas 2015.